IAA-ULB/MOCCa/tagging.md

 > osc_z = 0.15    !
 > fname='spwf.dat'!
 Filename to write to
 > selection=165   !
 Selected index, i.e. the index of the spwf that will be written to file.
+> timereversal=.false. !
+Whether to apply a time-reversal operation before writing the spwf to file
+> /

 When this data is used, you will end up with 'spwf.dat' file (or whatever you specified as fname) that can be used in a future MOCCa run as a tag.